jla505/firechat/README.md

 [![Product Name Screen Shot][product-screenshot2]](https://example.com) [![Product Name Screen Shot][product-screenshot3]](https://example.com)

 A web chat app built with React and Firebase utilizes the powerful features of both technologies to create a real-time messaging application.
-Here's a description of how such an app could be constructed:

 1. User Authentication: The app would include user authentication functionality using Firebase Authentication.
 Users would be able to sign up, log in, and log out using social logins such as Google.